SAGAAIDEV/mcp-suite/docs/system_architecture.md

 # MCP Suite - System Architecture

 This document outlines the system architecture for the MCP Suite, describing how the various components interact and function together.
+This architecture implements the requirements specified in the [Technical Requirements](technical_requirements.md) document.

 ## Overview